tariquesani/dayone-to-obsidian-google-photos-jinja2/README.md

       python splitfile.py
       ```
 7. Check results in Obsidian
-8. If happy, move all the *journal* and *media* folders to whatever vault you want them in.
+8. If happy, move the folders to whatever vault you want them in.
+The contents are stored across the outputted journal folders, the `photos`, `audios`, and `pdfs` folders in the root folder, and the `thumbnails` folder in the root/`videos` folder.

 ## Features
 * Processes all entries, including any blank ones you may have.